 As time passes, it’s not uncommon for physicians to find an alternative or off-label uses for medications and in the case of Latisse, that’s actually how it’s cosmetic use started.
 A few years back, there was a study performed to see the efficacy behind using latanoprost (an active ingredient found in Latisse) as a way to darken hypopigmented scars due to the commonly reported side effect of skin darkening reported by users of Latisse or eye drops for glaucoma.

 The developing research around this new method also discusses the addition of laser treatment.
-At Reflections, we are proud to offer our patients over 26 different types of lasers that treat a variety of skin concerns.
+At Reflections Center, we are proud to offer our patients over 26 different types of lasers that treat a variety of skin concerns.
 With hypopigmentation being some of the most difficult scars to address, we’re excited to see additional treatments being researched in the hopes of becoming a viable option.

 What is Hypopigmentation?